pedrolcl/icu_qt_poc/README.md

 This project does not read SMF files.
 Instead, it reads plain text files with unknown encodings, and tries to detect the input charset using the [ICU CharsetDetector](https://unicode-org.github.io/icu/userguide/conversion/detection.html#charsetdetector).
-The user has a control to choose another charset using a combobox, if the detected one is not correct.
+The user has a combobox to choose another charset if the detection is not correct.
 Then, the input data is converted to Unicode by [ICU Converters](https://unicode-org.github.io/icu/userguide/conversion/converters.html#icu-converters) and displayed to the user.

-There is another POC, functionally equivalent, [alternative using iconv()](https://github.com/pedrolcl/iconv_qt_poc).
+There is another POC, functionally equivalent:
+[alternative using iconv()](https://github.com/pedrolcl/iconv_qt_poc).

 ## The ICU Nightmare in Qt